Sikadur®-53

 GROUTING RESIN

-- Pour the grouting resin.
-Note When applied underwater, use a funnel or a feed hopper systems connected with flexible tubes to provide enough hydrostatic height and pressure.
-Then, pour the material underwater through the funnel or feed hopper system.
+- Note For underwater applications, use a funnel or a feed hopper system connected with flexible tubes to provide enough hydrostatic height and pressure.
+Sikadur®-53 is poured underwater through the funnel or feed hopper system.

 CRACK INJECTION